The tropological vertex: From toric Calabi--Yau to log Calabi--Yau

 which is smooth away from the embedding of the toric graph in $\{0\}\times (\mathfrak t^2)^*$, which we will call the {\bf singular locus}.
-We will also refer to the inverse image of this graph in $\bar X$ as the singular locus --- this is actually a union of holomorphic spheres, one over each edge of the toric graph; it is also the locus where $f=0$ and $\mathrm{d}f = 0$.
+We will also refer to the inverse image of this graph in $\bar X$ as the singular locus --- this inverse image in $\bar X$ is actually a union of holomorphic spheres, one over each edge of the toric graph; it is also the locus where $f=0$ and $\mathrm{d}f = 0$.
 Over any point in an edge of the singular locus, the fibre degenerates to an immersed Lagrangian $S^1\times S^2$ which intersects itself in a circle where $f=0$.
 These singular fibres degenerate further to have a more complicated singularity at $f=0$ over a vertex.

-On the complement of the singular locus, the smooth Lagrangian torus fibration induces a $\mathbb Z$-affine structure on the base.
+On the complement of the singular locus, the smooth Lagrangian torus fibration induces a $\mathbb Z$-affine structure on the base $[-\infty,\infty]\times (\mathfrak t^2)^*$.
 This structure is such that if $(x_1,x_2,x_3)$ are local $\mathbb Z$-affine coordinates on the base, they locally generate a free Hamiltonian $\mathbb T^3$-action on $\bar X$ with orbits the Lagrangian torus fibres.
-If $w\in\mathfrak t^2$ is integral, the corresponding linear function on $(\mathfrak t^2)^*$ is a $\mathbb Z$-affine function, however there is monodromy in the $\mathbb Z$-affine structure around the singular locus, so there are not global $\mathbb Z$-affine coordinates.
+If $w\in\mathfrak t^2$ is integral, the corresponding linear function on $(\mathfrak t^2)^*$ is a $\mathbb Z$-affine function, however there is monodromy in the $\mathbb Z$-affine structure around the singular locus, so global $\mathbb Z$-affine coordinates do not exist.
 Note that the real part of $\Omega_{\bar X}$ gives an orientation form on fibres, and hence induces an orientation on the base --- we choose the convention that if $(x_1,x_2,x_3)$ are oriented $\mathbb Z$-affine coordinates, then the Hamiltonian vector fields generated by $-x_1$, $-x_2$ and $-x_3$ provide an oriented basis for the tangent space of the fibres.

 This fibration also restricts to a singular special Lagrangian torus fibration on the toric boundary stratum $\bar X_\ell$ at the end of a leg $\ell$.
-Here, the singular locus consists of a single point.
+Here, the singular locus consists of a single point for each leg ending at this stratum.
 Both the $\mathbb Z$-affine stucture from the Lagrangian torus fibration and the orientation from $\Omega_{\bar X_\ell}$ coincide with the corresponding structure induced on the boundary of $\bar X$.

 There is another interesting singular Lagrangian fibration